sameekshajs2003/G2/README.md

 identifies new GA products (daily, weekly, or monthly), checks their availability on G2 using the API provided below, and provides a list of any products that are not yet listed on G2 (this could be in a database or a CSV file).

+# About this Script
+This script retrieves emails from a Gmail inbox, extracts product names from Google Alerts emails, checks if these products are listed on G2, and saves the list of products not listed on G2 to a CSV file.